 Non-ENC data layers may not contain DataCoverage features.
 Where the dataset discovery metadata entries for non-ENC datasets contains values minimumDisplayScale and maximumDisplayScale these values define the range of display scales for which a non-ENC dataset is intended to be displayed.

-Where the dataset discovery metadata do not contain values for minimumDisplayScale and maximumDisplayScale the ECDIS must display the dataset by default but may drop display in the interests of system resources.
+Where the dataset discovery metadata do not contain values for minimumDisplayScale and maximumDisplayScale and the user has requested data to be displayed/used, then the ECDIS must show it by default but may drop display in the interests of system resources.

 There is no algorithm defined for the selection and rendering of non-ENC data.